openedx/edx-documentation/en_us/shared/course_assets/pages.rst

 Reordering and Deleting Custom Pages
 ************************************

-For instructions on how to add custom pages see 11.3.2.5 Adding Custom Page Resources.
+For instructions on how to add custom pages see :ref:`11.3.2.5 Adding Custom Page Resources<Add Custom Page>`.

 You can reorder the custom pages in your course in the same way that you :ref:`reorganize the course outline<Reorganize the Course Outline>`: you drag a page to a different location in the list of pages and drop it there.